valots12/video-activity-recognition/README.md

 ## Dataset

 The selected dataset is named HMDB (Human Emotion DB) and is available at the following [link](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).
 Each observation corresponds to one video, for a total of 6849 clips.
 Each video has been associated with one of 51 possible classes, each of which identifies a specific human behavior.
-Moreover the classes of actions can be grouped into:
+Moreover, the classes of actions can be grouped into:
 - general facial actions, such as smiling or laughing;
 - facial actions with object manipulation, such as smoking;
 - general body movements, such as running;
-- body movements withi object interaction, such as golfing;
+- body movements with object interaction, such as golfing;
 - body movements for human interaction, such as kissing.

 Due to computational problems, we have chosen only 19 classes (general body movements) on which to train the human activity recognition algorithm.